AT2021aeuk: A Repeating Partial Tidal Disruption Event Candidate in a Narrow-line Seyfert 1 galaxy: Conclusions

 \item In addition, our calculations suggest that the merger of a pair of sBHs within an accretion disk may also produce similar flares through BH-disk collisions.
 These flares could exhibit luminosities and durations comparable to those observed, making them challenging to distinguish from the stream-disk collision scenario in rpTDEs. \end{enumerate} Assuming the same period, a third flare is expected within a few years, and observing more of these repeating flares could provide key evidence.
 The rpTDE can alter the star's orbit and structure with each encounter, in contrast to an sBH merger that tends to exhibit more stable periods and amplitudes.
 Well-designed monitoring of the next flare may yield decisive evidence, helping to distinguish between rpTDEs, sBH mergers, or other mechanisms.

 In the future, time-domain surveys conducted by the Vera C. Rubin Observatory \citep[LSST,][]{Zeljko19} and the Wide Field Survey Telescope \citep[WFST,][]{WangTG23} are expected to identify more similar optical transients.
-When combined with parallel monitoring, e.g., the Einstein Probe X-ray observations \citep[EP,][]{Yuan22}, we anticipate being able to characterize multi-band properties, particularly lag information, through continuum RM \citep{Guo2023}.
+When combined with parallel monitoring, e.g., the Einstein Probe X-ray observations \citep[EP,][]{Yuan22}, we anticipate being able to characterize multi-band properties, particularly lag information, through continuum RM \citep{Guo2025}.
 This approach is a promising tool for probing the unresolvable regions near SMBHs.

+We thank the anonymous referee for helpful comments that improved the manuscript.
 We thank X.W., Cao, R.F.
 Shen, N. Jiang, and T.G.
 Wang for useful discussions.
 HXG acknowledges support from the National Key R\&D Program of China No. 2023YFA1607903 and 2022YFF0503402, National Natural Science Foundation of China (NSFC) No. 1247030223, Future Network Partner Program, CAS, No. 018GJHZ2022029FN, Overseas Center Platform Projects, CAS, No. 178GJHZ2023184MI.
 MFG is supported by the NSFC-12473019, the Shanghai Pilot Program for Basic Research-Chinese Academy of Science, Shanghai Branch (JCYJ-SHFY-2021-013), the National SKA Program of China (Grant No. 2022SKA0120102), the science research grants from the China Manned Space Project with No. CMSCSST-2021-A06.
 HCF acknowledges support from NSFC-12203096, Yunnan Fundamental Research Projects (grant NO. 202301AT070339).
 SSL acknowledges support from NSFC-12303022, Yunnan Fundamental Research Projects (grant No. 202301AT070358).
+Y.P.L. is supported in part by the NSFC-12373070 and NSFC-12192223, the Natural Science Foundation of Shanghai (grant NO. 23ZR1473700).
+WDZ and MHZ acknowledge NSFC-12333004, and support by the Strategic Priority Research Program of the Chinese Academy of Sciences, grant no. XDB0550200.